 The tree species that have been chosen to be planted have been carefully selected – including Hornbeam, Lime, Sycamore, Wild Cherry, Oak, Norway Maple, Alder and Beech in the mixed woodlands.

-There will also be an understorey of woody shrub species including Hazel, Hawthorn, Viburnums, Euonymus and Dogwoods to create a diverse and self-sustaining eco-system.
-Experimental species will also be included to assess climate resilience and a small percentage of conifer planted to provide winter habitats for wildlife.
+There is also an understorey of woody shrub species including Hazel, Hawthorn, Viburnums, Euonymus and Dogwoods to create a diverse and self-sustaining eco-system.
+Experimental species have also been included to assess climate resilience and a small percentage of conifer planted to provide winter habitats for wildlife.

 Our project will improve the biodiversity of the area significantly, including the quality of soil, air and biodiversity.
 It will also aim to set new standards for auditing and transparency, with changes to the air, water and soil monitored, and carbon levels tracked using state-of-the-art technology - including drones with Artificial Intelligence – to quantify environmental changes.